dr-rodriguez/AstrodbWeb/README.md

 It uses the [astrodbkit](https://github.com/BDNYC/astrodbkit) python package to perform queries and returns tables in [JQuery-DataTable](http://datatables.net/) format and figures created with [Bokeh](http://bokeh.pydata.org/en/latest/).
 [Aladin Lite](http://aladin.u-strasbg.fr/AladinLite/doc/) is used to generate finder charts in the Summary pages.

+# Using

+AstrodbWeb only works with **Python 2.7**, so you may want to create a specific environment for this app.

 This code can be downloaded or forked for use with your own SQL database.
 You will want to modify the static and template HTML files to use your styling and remove the Google Analytics tracking information from ours.